DigitalMachinist/unity-utilities/Assets/Utilities/State Machine/README.md

 However, there are some pain points still.
 Most annoying (in my mind) is that I am unable to set up transition times for my animation states to allow my UI screens to transition smoothly or I will end up with controls enabled for both screens at the same time during the transition because ```OnStateEnter``` will be called for the next state before ```OnStateExit``` is called for the initial state.
 This doesn't sound like a big deal, but it can get really confusing for players and can lead to some really unusual problems.

 If I want to cleanly manage control context, I still need Stateless to take the lead for the Mecanim state machine so I don't have multiple control contexts in effect simultaneously.
-Obviously, this means **I don't really save any effort at all!**
+Of course, this means **I don't really save any effort at all** and things just get more complex again.

 ## Taking Control

-My mission when developing this state machine implementation was to solve this control issue so that I can handle UI screen animation, state logic and control context all at the same time, in the same place.
+My mission when developing this utility was to solve this control issue so that I can handle UI screen animation (and lots of other stuff), state logic and control context all at the same time, in the same place.

-My ```State``` class derives from ```StateMachineBehaviour``` and implements 3 new methods in addition to ```OnStateEnter```, ```OnStateUpdate``` and ```OnStateExit```:
+My ```AnimatorState``` class derives from Unity's ```StateMachineBehaviour``` and implements 3 new methods in addition to ```OnStateEnter```, ```OnStateUpdate``` and ```OnStateExit```:

 ```csharp
 public virtual void OnControlEnter( Animator animator, AnimatorStateInfo stateInfo, int layerIndex );